 Methamphetamine

-Another, and I think one of the more commonly addictive opioids or drugs would be methamphetamine.
-People become addictive and it pretty much destroys their lives, destroys their body, destroys their mind, their teeth and their health.
-So, definitely methamphetamine is a highly addictive drug that gets people in a position where they cannot get off that particular jobs.
+Another, and I think one of the more commonly addictive opioids or drugs, would be methamphetamine.
+People become addicted, and it pretty much destroys their lives, their bodies, their mind, their teeth, and their health.
+So, definitely, methamphetamine is a highly addictive drug that gets people in a position where they cannot get off that particular job.

-So, there's a whole slew of different drugs and I think it just depends on the person — how their body reacts to a particular opioid or drug and that's why there's so many different things that can be used to help or cure people from drug addiction.
+So, there's a whole slew of different drugs, and I think it just depends on the person — how their body reacts to a particular opioid or drug, and that's why there are so many different things that can be used to help or cure people from drug addiction.